What is Cloudflare and Complete Cloudflare installation tutorial

 Once you have connected your WordPress site to Cloudflare, you can manage some of its features from the dashboard.
 However, to help WordPress users, it has introduced its official WordPress plugin.
 This dedicated plugin has two features:

-• Automatically configures some of the most important Cloudflare settings to optimize WordPress site performance with it.
+- Automatically configures some of the most important Cloudflare settings to optimize WordPress site performance.

-For these two reasons, we recommend that you use the dedicated Cloudflare plugin for WordPress.
+We recommend using the dedicated Cloudflare plugin for WordPress for these two reasons.
 So to do this, follow these steps:

 1- Install Cloudflare plugin